 Chris earned a BA in Social Science at Cleveland State University, and is currently enrolled at Southern New Hampshire University, seeking a Master’s Degree in Organizational Leadership with a Graduate Certificate in Human Resources.

 Ann Ferguson | Membership Manager

-Ann Ferguson joined the Fair Trade Federation as Membership Manager in April 2014.
-Her duties include overseeing the membership application process, liaising with applicants and members, and coordinating events and member programs.
+Ann joined the Fair Trade Federation as Membership Manager in 2014.
+She oversees the FTF’s rigorous membership application process and annual member reviews, and assists in coordinating events and member programs.

 Ann became interested in fair trade after witnessing the direct impact of small business on marginalized slum communities in Bangkok, Thailand.
-After returning to the USA, she helped start a fair trade retail store in Evansville, Indiana.
-As the education coordinator, she spoke to many volunteer and faith communities about fair trade and worked to connect various parts of the growing fair trade movement in southern Indiana.
-She also attended Tuttounaltracosa to learn from the members of the Associazione Botteghe del Mondo in Italy.
+After returning to the USA, she helped start a fair trade retail store in her hometown.

-Ann earned a B.S. in Environmental Management and a minor in Religious Studies at Indiana University.
-She has worked for Barnes & Noble Booksellers, Keep Evansville Beautiful, and Camp Henry F. Koch.
+Ann earned a BS in Environmental Management and a minor in Religious Studies at Indiana University in Bloomington.

 Prior to joining FTF, Rachel worked with fair trade farmer cooperatives in Latin America.
 She also worked in the field of international trade policy in New York and with the United Nations and U.S. government in Washington, DC.